colaberry/ai-poc/spark/README.md

 a.
 Use a local spark cluster

 b.
-Use SPaek on AWS using EMR instances
+Use Spark on AWS using EMR instances

 c.
 Deploy the spark docker images on kubernetes to scale the cluster.